 Quick!
 Make a list of those brands/companies that haven’t offered you good customer service.
 Yes, now assemble all those things you have brought from them, either put them on fire or hire sledgehammer-wielding men to smash them to pieces!
-Doesn’t seem like a great idea?
-Well that’s what a wealthy Chinese Maserati owner resorted to!
-Yes he did, and it’s no myth.
+Doesn’t it seem like a great idea?
+Well, that’s what a wealthy Chinese Maserati owner resorted to!
+Yes, he did, and it’s no myth.
 Identifying himself only with his surname, Mr. Wang actually went on to hire four sledgehammer-wielding men to smash his $420,000 Maserati Quattroporte in protest to poor customer service.
-And that too after having gathered a crowd just outside the opening of an auto show in the eastern city of Qingdao in Shandong province!
-The end result was ‘a crippled vehicle’ (as opposed to the Maserati Quattroporte) with shattered windscreen and mirrors, the grille broken and dents on the bodywork.
+And that, too, after having gathered a crowd just outside the opening of an auto show in the eastern city of Qingdao in Shandong province!
+The result was ‘a crippled vehicle’ (as opposed to the Maserati Quattroporte) with shattered windscreen and mirrors, the grille broken, and dents on the bodywork.
 All this draped in a banner accusing the Italian manufacturer.
-Well, that’s quite an expensive protest don’t you think?
+Well, that’s quite an expensive protest, don’t you think?
 And with all the press coverage this news has been getting, I’m sure Maserati has its ears and eyes open and has got the “underlined” message.

 We’ve heard that similar actions have been taken by buyers displeased with poor service.
 But is smashing the car the right way to go about it?
-Its extravagant for some, and for others???…..
+It’s extravagant for some and others???…..

 [Via – Channelnewsasia]